smartcontractkit/documentation/docs/Developer Reference/selecting-data-feeds.md

 Custom feeds have the following categories and compositions:

-- **On-chain single source feeds:** These feeds take their data from an on-chain source.
-However, the feed has only a single data provider currently supporting the feed.
+- **On-chain single source feeds:** These feeds take their data from an on-chain source, however the feed has only a single data provider currently supporting the feed.
 - **On-chain Proof of Reserve Feeds:** Chainlink Proof of Reserve uses the largest decentralized collection of security-reviewed and Sybil-resistant node operators in the industry to acquire and verify reserve data.
 In this use case, reserves reside on-chain.
 - **Technical Feeds:** Feeds within this category measure a particular technical metric from a specified blockchain.
 For example, Fast Gas or Block Difficulty.
 - **Total Value Locked Feeds:** These feeds measure the total value locked in a particular protocol.